-As this article has illustrated, both Ritalin and Adderall have some issues.
-Both drugs are quite similar in their mode of action and effects, however Ritalin’s effects tend to be more short-lived, and might be less intense, but it might in turn be less likely to deplete your brain’s stores of dopamine or norepinephrine.
+As this article has illustrated, Ritalin and Adderall have some marked differences.
+Both drugs are quite similar in their mode of action and effects.
+However Ritalin’s effects tend to be more short-lived and might be less intense, but in turn Ritalin may be less likely to damage or deplete your brain’s dopamine or norepinephrine systems.
 Conversely, Adderall is by many reports stronger but can cause some more severe problems.

 Adderall’s primary ingredient - amphetamine - has been in existence for longer than methylphenidate, meaning it may have more research done on it, and might be more well-understood by doctors.
+That said, amphetamines can cause real problems such as addiction for people who take them - they certainly aren't less dangerous even if they are more well-known.
 If you suffer from a disorder for which you might be prescribed Ritalin or Adderall, and want to find out more about the options regarding medication, please speak with your doctor.

-The primary difference does, in fact, seem to be in chemical composition and their side effects.
-Adderall is a composite drug of several different amphetamines, while Ritalin appears to contain only methylphenidate.
-And, Ritalin seems to have the potential to cause vision problems while Adderall may generally be stronger, both in its effects and side effects.
-And, as mentioned earlier, Ritalin may also last less time than Adderall.
+The primary differences seem to be in chemical composition and side effects.
+Adderall is a composite drug of several different amphetamines, while Ritalin contains only methylphenidate.
+And, Ritalin seems to have the potential to cause vision problems, compared with Adderall.
+However Adderall generally seems to be stronger, both in its effects and side effects.
+And, as mentioned earlier, Ritalin's effects may also wear off faster than Adderall's.

-Nevertheless, both drugs have the potential to cause numerous side effects, and both are in fact illegal to possess without a prescription in the UK.
-This makes them risky to take as ‘smart drugs’, and there might be severe downsides to their off-label use.
+Nevertheless, both drugs have the potential to cause numerous side effects, and both are illegal to possess without a prescription in the UK.
+This makes them risky to take as ‘smart drugs’, and there are both legal and physical risks to their off-label use.